gbmhunter/NinjaCalc/README.rst

 Creating An Installable Package
 -------------------------------

-This project uses the open source installer `Inno Setup`_ to bundle the built application files into a single .exe installable package for Windows.
+This project uses the free installer `Inno Setup`_ to bundle the built application files into a single .exe installable package for Windows machines.

 The Inno Setup script is stored at :code:`install/InnoSetupScript.iss`.